andifalk/federated-identity-demos/auth-code-demo/README.md

 You may use the _username_ or _email_ in the username input field.

-If you remain in step 2 for a long time (where you have retrieved the authorization code) then you will get an error when proceeding to step 3 (exchanging the code for an access token).
+If you remain in step 2 for a long time (where you have retrieved the authorization code), then you will get an error when proceeding to step 3 (exchanging the code for an access token).
 This is because the authorization code timed out.